adambard/learnxinyminutes-docs/sass.html.markdown

   background-color: rgba(0, 0, 0, 0.75);
 }

 /* You may also define your own functions.
 Functions are very similar to mixins.
 When trying to choose between a function or a mixin, remember that functions are best for returning values while mixins are best for generating CSS while functions are better for logic that might be used throughout your Sass code.
 The examples in the Math Operators' section are ideal candidates for becoming a reusable function. */

 /* This function will take a target size and the parent size and calculate and return the percentage */

 @function calculate-percentage($target-size, $parent-size) {
   @return $target-size / $parent-size * 100%;
 }

-/* Functions can be invoked by using their name and passing in the required arguments */

 $main-content: calculate-percentage(600px, 960px);